jlevy/ghizmo/README.md

 wasting time on setup, authentication, etc.

 Ghizmo is a simple command-line harness to do more complex things with the GitHub APIs, layered on top of the simple and clean [github3.py](https://github.com/sigmavirus24/github3.py) library.
 It's also easy to add more commands.

 It differs from [hub](https://github.com/github/hub) in that it's not focusing on just a few key features.
-Rather, it's just a way to use the full APIs more easily, and writing data in JSON that's modeled directly off the APIs.
-Also, since it's in Python instead of Go, it can be extended without a compile step.
+Rather, it's just a way to use the full APIs more easily, and express data in JSON that's modeled directly off the APIs.
+Also, since it's in Python instead of Go, it can be extended without a compile step (see command definitions [here](ghizmo/commands) and [below](#custom-commands)).

 ## Examples